Benjamin Britten: Honours, awards and commemorations

 A memorial stone to Britten was unveiled in the north choir aisle of Westminster Abbey in 1978.
 There are memorial plaques to him at three of his London homes: 173 Cromwell Road, 45a St John's Wood High Street, and 8 Halliford Street in Islington.
 In April 2013 Britten was honoured by the Royal Mail in the UK, as one of ten people selected as subjects for the "Great Britons" commemorative postage stamp issue.

 Other creative artists have celebrated Britten.
 In 1970 Walton composed Improvisations on an Impromptu of Benjamin Britten, based on a theme from Britten's Piano Concerto.
 Works commemorating Britten include Cantus in Memoriam Benjamin Britten an orchestral piece written in 1977 by Arvo Pärt, and Sally Beamish's Variations on a Theme of Benjamin Britten, based on the second Sea Interlude from Peter Grimes; she composed the work to mark Britten's centenary.
 Alan Bennett depicts Britten in a 2009 play The Habit of Art, set while Britten is composing Death in Venice and centred on a fictional meeting between Britten and Auden.
 Britten was played in the premiere production by Alex Jennings.

 Tony Palmer made three documentary films about Britten: Benjamin Britten & his Festival (1967); A Time There Was (1979); and Nocturne (2013).
 In 2019, Britten's War Requiem was selected by the U.S. Library of Congress for preservation in the National Recording Registry for being "culturally, historically, and aesthetically significant".

 In April 2022 a project to commemorate Britten in Lowestoft was launched by the broadcaster and children's author Zeb Soanes.
 A maquette of the intended full-sized statue of Britten as a boy was unveiled by the sculptor Ian Rank-Broadley.
 As of January 2024, £89,000 of £110,000 target had been raised.
-The statue, Britten as a Boy, will be unveilled in October 2025.
+The statue, Britten as a Boy, was unveiled in October 2025.